|

 The Fan Hitch,

-is published four times a year.
-It is
+four times a year.
+It is available at no

 The Fan Hitch welcomes your letters, stories, comments and suggestions.
 The editorial staff reserves the right to edit submissions used for publication.
 Contents of The Fan Hitch are protected by international copyright laws.
 No photo, drawing or text may be reproduced in any form without written consent.
 Webmasters please note: written consent is necessary before linking this site to yours!
 Please forward requests to Sue Hamilton, 55 Town Line Rd., Harwinton, Connecticut 06791, USA or mail@thefanhitch.org This site is dedicated to the Inuit Dog as well as related Inuit culture and traditions.
 It is also home to The Fan Hitch, Journal of the Inuit Sled Dog. |